Várna, 1444: Were Hunyadi and the King oathbreakers? Part One

-Let us see the circumstances of the king’s oath and find out whether it was a reasonable one or not before judging him over too harshly.
+Let us see the circumstances of the king’s oath and find out whether it was a reasonable one or not before judging him too harshly.

-Pope Eugenius IV had high hopes about the possible reunification of the Catholic and the Orthodox church and Emperor Johannes VII of Byzantium would have agreed in case of a victorious campaign against the Ottoman Turks.
-Cardinal Cesarini, the Poppe’s legate in Hungary was doing his best to persuade the king for the next Crusade.
+Pope Eugenius IV had high hopes about the possible reunification of the Catholic and the Orthodox Church and Emperor Johannes VII of Byzantium would have agreed in case of a victorious campaign against the Ottoman Turks.
+Cardinal Cesarini, the Pope’s legate in Hungary was doing his best to persuade the king for the next Crusade.
 As a result of this, King Ulászló made an oath during the spring that he would lead a campaign against the Ottomans during the summer.
 However, the plan was not supported by his Polish subjects who thought that a new war would be unnecessary.
 They were upset about the money they were going to pay, saying that Poland was not in immediate danger.

 In the meantime, Sultan Murad was not idle, either.
 He started negotiations with his father-in-law, the Serbian Despot, Brankovics György aka Đurađ Branković.
-He agreed to give him back Serbia and would return his two sons who had been blinded while they were in Ottoman captivity.
+He agreed to give him back to Serbia and would return his two sons who had been blinded while they were in Ottoman captivity.

-Brankovics tried to persuade Hunyadi János to help him in bringing along a peace between the Hungarian king and Murad.
+Brankovics tried to persuade Hunyadi János to help him in bringing along peace between the Hungarian king and Murad.
 In exchange for Hunyadi’s help, Brankovics offered him his extended domains that were in the Kingdom of Hungary.
 It was not in vain, Hunyadi was tending to accept it.
 On top of this, Murad offered to pay 100,000 gold Forints to Ulászló as indemnity.
 Also, the Sultan promised him 25,000 Ottoman auxiliary forces in case Ulászló wanted to go on a campaign, aimed somewhere else than his Empire.
 The truce would have lasted for ten years.

 Of course, the king received reports about the unsolid conditions in the Ottoman Empire, namely that there were uprisings usurpers who appeared against the Sultan.
 There was great unrest in Edirne, bloodshed almost every day.
 The Turk soldiers were also rebelling because their pay had not arrived.
 It has also become obvious that Murad had to march his army to Anatolia.